2017 Post Session Legislative Update

 Senate Bill 505 also permits child sexual abuse victims to file an action against certain non-perpetrators of child sexual abuse, that is if a person or governmental entity had actual knowledge of the abuse and negligently failed to do anything to prevent the incident or incidents that form the basis of the victim’s action.
 Think about the Penn State case where athletic staff members of the University observed a colleague abusing young boys on University property, but did nothing to either prevent or to report the issue.

 Why, you might ask, should Maryland further extend the statute of limitations for filing an action against a perpetrator of child sexual abuse beyond the date of the victim’s 25th birthdate?
 Few, if any, young adults have knowledge of their legal right in Maryland to file an action against the perpetrator of their abuse.
 They also lack the financial means and the sophistication to file an action in a court of law to seek damages for crimes which they suffered as minors.
-Many young adults are still dependent upon the authority figures in their lives, some of whom still provide food, shelter, tuition and healthcare (as per the provisions of the Affordable Care Act), even beyond the young adult’s 25th birthdate (a later timeline than the current insufficient statute of limitations).
+Many young adults are still dependent upon the authority figures in their lives, some of whom still provide food, shelter, tuition and healthcare (as per the provisions of the Affordable Care Act), even beyond the young adult’s 25th birthdate (a later timeline than the upcoming insufficient statute of limitations).

-In addition, victims of sexual assaults fear unfair judgment and public humiliation if they air their pain and suffering in public; thus they often need much more time than the current 7 years from the age of majority to seek any legal remedy so that their healing may begin.
+In addition, victims of sexual assaults fear unfair judgment and public humiliation if they air their pain and suffering in public; thus they often need much more time than the upcoming 7 years from the age of majority to seek any legal remedy so that their healing may begin.

 SB 674: Juvenile Services – Services and Programs for Females (passed by the Senate and the House)